 If you encounter hikers going up while you’re coming down, don’t tell them they are close unless the summit or other destination is just around the corner!
 It is heartbreaking to be told you’re almost there and still have a good hour or so to go.

-And last but not least: It’s always better to be safe than right.
-While the trail hierarchy exists to ensure everyone’s safety, every situation is unique and should be approached with everyone’s safety and well being in mind.
+While the trail hierarchy exists to ensure everyone’s safety, every situation is unique and should be approached with everyone’s safety and well-being in mind.